zachdwight/LLM_Training_Prep_3Step/README.md

 Please note, Google Gemini was used to organize / rewrite code and documenation for better understanding (hopefully no mismatches in file names, etc).

+## Bird's Eye View

+- Step 1: Local Model for Initial Suggestions

+    Objective: Utilize a smaller, local LLM to generate preliminary suggestions from a PDF textbook.

+    Process:

+        Extract text from the PDF.

+        Input extracted content into the local LLM.

+        Generate initial suggestions or summaries.

+    Output: A set of preliminary suggestions ready for refinement. reddit.com
+    reddit.com+3towardsdatascience.com+3github.com+3
+    aifordevelopers.io

+- Step 2: Large Model for Refinement

+    Objective: Employ a more powerful LLM (via API or a larger local model) to refine the initial suggestions into a structured, fine-tuning-ready format.

+    Process:

+        Input preliminary suggestions into the large LLM.

+        Refine and structure the suggestions.

+    Output: A high-quality dataset suitable for fine-tuning an LLM.
 ---

 ## Table of Contents